Why take our celiac genetic predisposition test?

 With celiac disease genetic testing, you can find out whether you are really Celiac at any time and at any age.
 Our test is ideal for confirming the presence of Celiac disease or even excluding it in cases where following a gluten-free diet does not results in a reduction of symptoms.

-Our celiac disease genetic test is offered at $199.
-Results are ready in 1-2 weeks from receipt of samples.
+Our celiac disease genetic test is offered at $199 and results are ready in 1-2 weeks from receipt of samples at the laboratory.
 The DNA test allows you to effectively rule out the disease with an accuracy of 99%.

 Our celiac predisposition test is really simple